BREAKING OUT OF THE WHITE BOX

 At LMNTL, sustainability is more than a “nice to have” — it’s a foundation for long-term resilience, lower operating costs, and reduced environmental impact.

-In practice, this means improving building performance through better insulation and airtightness, integrating efficient systems and fixtures, selecting low-carbon materials, and utilizing renewable energy where possible.
+In practice, this means improving building performance through better insulation and airtightness, integrating efficient appliances and fixtures, selecting low-carbon materials, and utilizing renewable energy where possible.
 We look for opportunities to reuse and adapt existing structures, reduce waste during construction, and design for future flexibility.
-When appropriate, we support projects in meeting green building standards such as LEED, WELL, the Living Building Challenge, or local high-performance codes.
+When appropriate, we support projects in meeting green building standards such as LEED, WELL, the Living Building Challenge, Zero Carbon Certification or local high-performance codes.

 LEADERSHIP